 Founded by visionary Steve Jobs and the first US company valued above US$1 trillion, Apple is a revolutionary brand that has turned the world of technology upside down with some of the most iconic inventions of the century, including the iPod, iPhone and the iOS operating system.
-Rumours persist of their intention to release an electric, self-driving car in competition with Tesla.
+Rumors persist of their intention to release an electric, self-driving car in competition with Tesla.

 Compare brokers and their commissions, tradable assets, markets, and more using Finty.

 An online broker is the intermediary between you and the buyer or seller of the shares you're trading.
 There are hundreds available online, all with different offerings.